karmaniverous/stan/.stan/system/stan.system.md

 # Documentation conventions (requirements vs plan)

+- Requirements (`<stanPath>/system/stan.requirements.md`): durable project
+  requirements — the desired end‑state.
+STAN maintains this document (developers MAY edit directly, but they shouldn’t have to).
+STAN will create/update it on demand when requirements evolve.
-- Project prompt (`<stanPath>/system/stan.project.md`): the durable home for repo‑specific requirements, standards, and policies.
-Promote any lasting rules or decisions here.
+- Project prompt (`<stanPath>/system/stan.project.md`): project‑specific
+  prompt/policies that augment the system prompt.
+This file is NOT for recording requirements; keep requirement statements in `stan.requirements.md`.
-- Development plan (`<stanPath>/system/stan.todo.md`): short‑lived, actionable plan that explains how to get from the current state to the desired state.
+- Development plan (`<stanPath>/system/stan.todo.md`): short‑lived, actionable
+  plan that explains how to get from the current state to the desired state.
   - Maintain only a short “Completed (recent)” list (e.g., last 3–5 items or last 2 weeks); prune older entries during routine updates.
   - When a completed item establishes a durable policy, promote that policy to the project prompt and remove it from “Completed”.
 - System prompt (this file) is the repo‑agnostic baseline.
 In downstream repos, propose durable behavior changes in `<stanPath>/system/stan.project.md`.
 STAN‑repo‑specific authoring/assembly details live in its project prompt.

 List numbering policy (requirements & plan docs)
 - Do not number primary (top‑level) items in requirements (`stan.project.md`) or